christinepugay/Airbnb-Machine-Learning/README.md

 To get an overview of our dataset, we performed our initial exploratory data analysis.
 We made aware of null values, outliers, and other note-worthy insights from the dataset.

 ## Text Preprocessing
 As part of our analysis, I was assigned to perform text analysis to determine the correlation of the name, listing descriptions, host about, neighborhood overview, and listing reviews to the price.
 In [this notebook](https://github.com/christinepugay/Airbnb-Machine-Learning/blob/main/Text_Preprocessing.ipynb), you will see how I pre-processed these text data for the analysis.
-This includes counting tokens, sentences, removing stopwords, etc.
+This includes counting words, sentences, removing stopwords from the texts.

+## Text Visualization Using WordCloud
+After preprocessing, we were interested in the most common words used in these texts.